Monday 4th January 9:00am - Saturday 30th January 5:00pm

-Council assists landholders to retain remnant threatened ecological communities (TECs) and other high value native vegetation on their property with the aim of conserving wildlife habitat and to create connected corridors within and beyond the shire.
+Council assists landholders to retain remnant native vegetation and threatened ecological communities (TECs) on their property with the aim of conserving wildlife habitat and to create connected corridors within and beyond the shire.
 Investment is guided by the Private Land Biodiversity Conservation Strategic Plan (see link below).